kubernetes-sigs/aws-efs-csi-driver/docs/README.md

 **Note**
 * We suggest the following settings for each provisioning mode:
   * `efs-ap` -> `directoryPerms: 770`, with `gidRangeStart` and `gidRangeEnd` set to sensible values
-  * `efs-dir` -> `directoryPerms: 777` and omit `gidRangeStart` and `gidRangeEnd`
+  * `efs-dir` -> `directoryPerms: 770` with static `gid`
   * This ensures that important system utilities will still be to access to the directories created
   * All parameters are available in all modes but please think very carefully about what you're doing otherwise directories could be created that no-one can read or write to.
+For more information on directoryPerms for efs-dir mode, see the [Permission Management Considerations](#permission-management-considerations) section.
 * Custom Posix group Id range for Access Point root directory must include both `gidRangeStart` and `gidRangeEnd` parameters.
 These parameters are optional only if both are omitted.
 If you specify one, the other becomes mandatory.
 * When using a custom Posix group ID range, there is a possibility for the driver to run out of available POSIX group Ids.
 We suggest ensuring custom group ID range is large enough or create a new storage class with a new file system to provision additional volumes.
 * `az` under storage class parameter is not be confused with efs-utils mount option `az`.
 The `az` mount option is used for cross-az mount or efs one zone file system mount within the same aws account as the cluster.